refinedev/refine/README.md

 **refine** is *headless by design*, thereby offering unlimited styling and customization options.

+## Try refine online
+You can try **refine** online with [refine.new](https://refine.new/).
+It's a powerful open-source tool that lets you create refine apps.
+You have the ability to preview, modify, and download your project immediately, thereby streamlining the development process.

-## What do you mean by "headless" ?
+## What do you mean by "headless"?
 Instead of being a limited set of pre-styled components, **refine** is a collection of helper `hooks`, `components`, and `providers`.
 They are all decoupled from *UI components* and *business logic*, so that they never keep you from customizing your *UI* or coding your own flow.

 **refine** seamlessly works with any **custom design** or **UI framework** that you favor.
 For convenience, it ships with ready-made integrations for [Ant Design System](https://ant.design/), [Material UI](https://mui.com/), [Mantine](https://mantine.dev/), and [Chakra UI](https://chakra-ui.com/).